Kalscheur, Iowa State beat Wisconsin to reach Sweet 16 | Times Leader

 Izaiah Brockington added 10 points as the gritty Cyclones used their tough defense to hold off Johnny Davis and company in front of a raucous pro-Wisconsin crowd about 80 miles away from the school’s Madison campus.

 After winning just two games last season, Iowa State (22-12) advanced to the Sweet 16 for the first time since 2016 and the sixth time in school history.
-It will play the Miami-Auburn winner in the Midwest Region semifinals on Friday in Chicago.
+It will play 10th-seeded Miami — a 79-61 winner against No. 2 seed Auburn — in the Midwest Region semifinals on Friday in Chicago.

-Kalscheur, a 6-foot-4 transfer from Minnesota who knows all about tough games in Wisconsin, went 10 for 19 from the field.
-The rest of the Cyclones combined for 10 made field goals.
+“We didn’t set out for a certain win total or to do anything based on what transpired in the past,” first-year coach T.J.
+Otzelberger said.
+“What we did set out to do is restore pride to a program that I love so much, our players do and has a rich history.”

 Kalscheur’s 3 put Iowa State ahead to stay, and Brockington’s jumper made it 38-30 with 10 minutes left.